terryaney/Documentation.Camelot/KatApp.Vue.md

 #### IKaApiModel.calculationInputs

 Property Type: [`ICalculationInputs`](#icalculationinputs); Optional
-Often when an api endpoint is submitted to in a Host Environment that leverages the RBL Framework, an `iValidate=1` RBL calculation is the first action performed on the server.
+Often when an api endpoint is submitted to in a Host Environment that leverages the RBLe Framework, an `iValidate=1` RBL calculation is the first action performed on the server.
 This calculation can do UI validations or provide instructions to the Host Environment on what type of actions it should take.
 All the inputs from the UI are always submit, but if additional inputs should be passed to the endpoint, an `ICalculationInputs` object can be provided.

 #### IKaApiModel.apiParameters